Services

 Perusall: innovating teaching with social annotation

-Perusall (https://perusall.com/): An environment for sharing study materials online and allowing students to discuss controversial points through annotations on the text, helping each other and with the supervision of the lecturer.
+Perusall (https://perusall.com/): an environment for sharing study materials online and enabling students, through annotations on the text, to discuss controversial points, helping one another and with the supervision of the lecturer.

-Leading Change as Change Agent, speaker Laura Bierema, University of Georgia,
+Leading Change as Change Agent, relatrice Laura Bierema, University of Georgia,

-Professional Development Perspectives for Change Agents: The UBC University of British Columbia in Vancouver Model
+Professional development prospects for change agents: the model of UBC University of British Columbia in Vancouver

-Workshop by Prof. Maryellen Weimer, Ph.D, Penn State University
+Workshop held by Professor Maryellen Weimer, Ph.D, of Penn State University

 By Maryellen Weimer, Ph.D.